-BODYGRAM™ combines the calculation of daily energy expenditure with the physical activity level (PAL) and the energy expenditure induced by physical activities and sports: users are able to set a clear weight loss program based on estimated actual energy requirement, modulate daily calorie intake and modify the duration of the diet program and the amount of weight to be lost.
+Integrates the calculation of daily energy expenditure with the level of physical activity (PAL) and the energy expenditure induced by physical and sports activities.
+Based on this data, the user can set a clear weight loss program, based on an accurate estimate of the energy requirement, adjust the calorie intake in the diet, plan the timing of the amount of weight to lose.

-The latest version of BODYGRAM™ offers even more advanced performance to transfer the wealth of knowledge and progress of AKERN into your hands.
+The latest version of BODYGRAM® offers even more advanced performance to transfer the wealth of knowledge and progress of AKERN® into your hands.

 Unlimited access to tests, anywhere

-BODYGRAM™ can be accessed from any type of device and is compatible with the most widely-used operating systems including MacOS, iOS, Windows, Android for desktop, smartphone or tablet.
+BODYGRAM® is accessible from any type of device and compatible with the most popular OS: MacOS, iOS, Windows, Android on desktop, smartphone or tablet.

 Online and offline operating modes

-BODYGRAM™ offers two different operating modes: online via a dedicated server-based platform, and offline using the desktop application (for Windows and MacOS).
+BODYGRAM® allows for two different workspaces: Online on a dedicated server platform and Offline with the Desktop application (for Windows and MacOS).

 Automatic database import

-BODYGRAM™ combines all the functions included in the add-on modules of the previous analysis software in a single application.
+The new BODYGRAM® software encloses in a single application all functions included in the add-on modules of the previous platform.

 Back-up and storage

-BODYGRAM™ includes a cloud-based automatic backup system and a data recovery function.
+BODYGRAM® includes an automatic Cloud based data back-up system and a data recovery function.